UM atUM [S01-ep02]: From Opioids Without Side Effects to the Economic Experimentation Platform

 Experimentation in Economics

 In the second half of the program, we’ll take you to the Richter Campus, home to LEEM, the experimental platform of the Montpellier Center for Environmental Economics.
-Dimitri Dubois, the center’s director, gave us a tour during an experimental session in which we were able to participate.
+Dimitri Dubois, the center’s director, gave us a tour during an experimental session we were able to attend.

 Co-production: Divergence FM / University of Montpellier